algoverzum/problemset/topics/min-max/cheapest-long-travel/statement/statement.en.md

 ## Cheapest Long Travel
 My friend Akiko has $N$ space trips to choose from.
-For each trip, the distance to the destination in light years and the cost of the trip in thalers are known.
+For each trip, we kow the distance to the destination in light years and the price of the trip in thalers.
 He wants to travel at least $K$ light years, and he will choose the cheapest of these trips.
 How much will it cost him?

 ### Input
 The first line of the input contains two integers separated by spaces: $N,K$, the number of possible space trips, and the desired minimum distance.
-The second line contains $N$ integers separated by spaces, the distances to the destination in light years for each trip ($A_1, A_2, \ldots, A_N$).
-The third line contains $N$ integers separated by spaces, the costs for each trip in thalers ($B_1, B_2, \ldots, B_N$).
+The second line contains $N$ integers separated by spaces, the distances to the destination in light years for each trip ($D_1, D_2, \ldots, D_N$).
+The third line contains $N$ integers separated by spaces, the prices for each trip in thalers ($P_1, P_2, \ldots, P_N$).

 ### Output
 Print a single number, the cheapest price among the trips that are at least $K$ light years away, or $-1$ if there is no such trip.

 ### Constraints
 * $1 \le N \le 1000$
-* $1 \le A_i \le 1000$
+* $1 \le D_i \le 1000$
-* $1 \le B_i \le 1000$
+* $1 \le P_i \le 1000$

 ### Example 1 input
     5 10